 What alternatives exist for treating DMD-related cardiomyopathy?

-Several innovative therapies are in development, but few are approved specifically for DMD heart disease.
-Exon-skipping drugs like eteplirsen have shown promise in slowing heart function decline, but their benefits are limited to specific genetic mutations and may not address advanced cardiomyopathy for all patients.
+Several innovative therapies are in development, but few have been approved specifically for DMD-related heart disease.
+Exon-skipping drugs like eteplirsen have shown promise in slowing heart function decline.

-Gene therapies and stem cell approaches are being tested in clinical trials and have received orphan drug status, but these remain experimental and are not widely available yet.
+Gene therapies and stem cell approaches are being tested in clinical trials and have received orphan drug status; however, these remain experimental and are not yet widely available.

 ALSO READ | Moonshot AI Unleashes Kimi K2, Sparking Fierce Battle for AI Supremacy